-- Finally, in partnership with Harvard University, the UMass American Politics field is home to the Cooperative Congressional Election Study, the largest annual political survey of the American public.
+- Finally, the UMass American Politics field offers numerous opportunities for involvement in survey research.
+The department is home to the UMass Poll, which conducts cutting edge online polling to provide accurate, innovative, and timely data on public opinion of citizens of Massachusetts, New England, and the nation.
+The field also organizes a cross-field module in the Cooperative Congressional Election Study, the largest biannual political survey of the American public.
 This gives American Politics students the opportunity to obtain sophisticated training and practical experience in survey research methods.
-They also can often field their own survey questions on representative national surveys at no cost, and present their findings at a range of venues from informal workshops of UMass students and faculty to the biennial CCES Sundance Conference.
+They also can often field survey questions for their own research projects on representative national surveys at no cost, and present their findings at a range of venues from informal workshops of UMass students and faculty to the biennial CCES Sundance Conference.

 - American Political Development and Political Institutions

 - Political Psychology, Public Opinion, and Political Communication

 CROSS-FIELD STREAMS: In addition to the strengths in the American Politics subfields, our research and teaching centers around several cross-cutting themes that connect these subfields both to one another and to faculty in other fields.

 - US and Comparative Judicial Politics.
 Americanists at UMass work closely with Public Law faculty interested in US Judicial and Legal Institutions.
 US Judicial Scholars from Public Law participate actively in the American Politics working group and work closely with PhD students in American politics; and they work with PhD students and Comparative scholars to compare US institutions to those elsewhere in the world.

 - Immigration & Refugees.
 Americanists’ work on public opinion, media coverage and immigration policy in Europe connects to scholars in Public Law and International Relations working on immigration and refugee issues, as a component of the domestic and global response to human security crises.